-4.2 MLC, 2006 specific features
+1.2 MLC, 2006, SPECIFIC STRUCTURE

-- 4.2.1.
-Since the MLC, 2006 was developed by ILO by means of legal techniques used by IMO in the law-making process, the MLC, 2006 differs from all conventions adopted by ILO previously and has a number of Articles aimed at facilitating the MLC, 2006 ratification by ILO member States with different level of economic development, strengthening of control over the implementation of maritime labour standards, simplification of the amending procedure, and improvement of the law enforcement activity in general. - 4.2.2.
-In order to enhance the possibilities for the MLC, 2006 ratification by ILO member States with low level of economic development, the MLC, 2006 ensures flexibility in implementation of its provisions.
-There are two main areas for flexibility in implementation: - 1) the possibility for a Member which has ratified the MLC, 2006, where necessary, to give effect to the detailed requirements of Part A of the Code of the Maritime Labour Convention (hereinafter referred to as "the Code") through substantial equivalence governed by the national legislation and not in strict compliance with the MLC, 2006; - 2) formulating the mandatory requirements in Part A in a more general way, thus reserving the right for the Members as to the precise action to be provided for at the national level of legislation. - 4.2.3.
-It is necessary to note that the MLC, 2006 implementation through national regulations, collective bargaining agreements or other measures is provided by Article IV and shall be mandatory.
+- 1.2.1 Since the MLC, 2006, was developed by ILO by means of legal techniques used by IMO in the law-making process, the MLC, 2006, differs from all conventions adopted by ILO previously and has a number of Articles aimed at facilitating the MLC, 2006, ratification by ILO member States with different level of economic development, strengthening of control over the implementation of maritime labour standards, simplification of the amending procedure, and improvement of the law enforcement activity in general. - 1.2.2 In order to enhance the possibilities for the MLC, 2006, ratification by ILO member States with low level of economic development, the MLC, 2006, ensures flexibility in implementation of its provisions.
+There are two main areas for flexibility in implementation: - .1 the possibility for a Member which has ratified the MLC, 2006, where necessary, to give effect to the detailed requirements of Part A of the Code of the Maritime Labour Convention (hereinafter referred to as "the Code") through substantial equivalence governed by the national legislation and not in strict compliance with the MLC, 2006; - .2 formulating the mandatory requirements in Part A in a more general way, thus reserving the right for the Members as to the precise action to be provided for at the national level of legislation. - 1.2.3 It is necessary to note that the MLC, 2006 implementation through national regulations, collective bargaining agreements or other measures is provided by Article IV and shall be mandatory.
 The Convention specifies the minimum requirements for maritime labour.
-National requirements shall not be less than those of the MLC, 2006. - 4.2.4.
-Article V of the MLC, 2006 contains the so-called clause that ships the States of which have not ratified the MLC, 2006 do not receive more favourable treatment in foreign ports.
-Based on this regulation, the port States shall inspect and require compliance with the MLC, 2006 standards in all ships even if the flag State of the ship has not assumed the responsibility for implementation of the MLC, 2006 requirements.
-This clause is aimed to encourage the States that have not ratified the MLC, 2006 to ratification extending the list of ratifications.
+National requirements shall not be less than those of the MLC, 2006. - 1.2.4 Article V of the MLC, 2006 contains the so-called clause that ships the States of which have not ratified the MLC, 2006 do not receive more favorable treatment in foreign ports.
+Based on this regulation, the port States shall inspect and require compliance with the MLC, 2006, standards in all ships even if the flag State of the ship has not assumed the responsibility for implementation of the MLC, 2006 requirements.
+This clause is aimed to encourage the States that have not ratified the MLC, 2006, to ratification extending the list of ratifications.

-4.3 MLC, 2006 structure
+1.3 MLC, 2006, STRUCTURE